rmt-12-lisbon-fox/p2-iproject-server/api-server/api.md

         ```

 ### 2. GET /checkCovidSymptoms (Get prediction about the user have COVID-19 or not)
 Get prediction about the user have COVID-19 or not with Coronavirus Symptoms Predictor API.
-Returning JSON (object) prediction.
+Returning JSON (object) prediction whether the user has COVID-19 symptoms or not.
 * Method

     `GET`